 - 4. This ominous looking little area is there to keep you from having to go back and forth between the main Simian interface and the Log Import tab.
 You'll notice that the columns correspond to those in the main Simian Program Log.
 The reason for this is that you use this area to open and test a text file to make sure that the settings in section 3 are correct.
 Once they line up properly here, you'll never need to use this section again.
 Simply use the Set Test File button to open the text file, and then use the Test button to test the file as you make changes to section 3.
 Once you have things the way that you want them, just click the Save Changes button to save the import format. - 5.
 Section Five contains several optional check box options to automatically perform several tasks at the end of the import process.
 They include: - a.
 Change Cue Marker to "+" (AutoStart) for all events Puts a "+" in the cue column for every Event (replacing any other cue that may or may not have been in the original import file).
 This is used mostly by music-on-hard drive stations whose scheduler logs don't include cue information. - b.
 Save imported log as a Program Log Saves the imported file as a program log using the same name as the original import file. - c.
 Automatically convert meta-variables in file names Converts date meta variables contained in the Filename column to today's date. - d.
 Auto-fill scheduled time entries in AutoStart events Rebuilds scheduled time entries in the Scheduled column for all AutoStart cued events based on the timed events' and manual start events' scheduled times. - e.
+Resolve all carts to their component events Removes carts from the program log and replaces them with their component events (e.g. if a cart is specified in your program log which contains three AutoStart events, that cart will be replaced by the three events in the program log). - f.
 Update Categories, Descriptions, & Durations after importing Refreshes the named columns with the current data obtained from your audio database. - 6.
 The Save Changes button simply saves the changes that you've made to this particular Import Format.